 Safety Considerations:

-• From Group 0+ to Group 1: Move only when your baby’s head reaches the top of the infant seat or exceeds the maximum weight (around 13 kg).
+Group 0+ to Group 1: Move when your baby's head is within 2 cm of the top of the infant seat, or when they exceed 13 kg.
+Whichever comes first.

 Even the most careful parents can make small errors that impact safety.
 Some of the most common mistakes include: